• Skip to primary navigation

 What can I make with leftover ingredients?

-• (lemon) Lemon Pasta Carbonara, Sparkling Berry Lemonade, Passion Tea Lemonade, Parchment Paper Salmon Packet, Easy Sausage Tortellini, Shaved Zucchini Salad with Corn, Peach Crumble for One, and this Grilled Lamb Steak with Asparagus.
+• Lemon: Lemon Pasta Carbonara, Passion Tea Lemonade, Parchment Paper Salmon Packet, Shaved Zucchini Salad with Corn, Peach Crumble for One, Easy Cucumber Beet Salad for One, and Grilled Lamb Steak with Asparagus.

 Did you make this warm kale salad?
 Leave me a comment & rating to share how it turned out!